proplex/proplexvietnam/README.md

-# Proplex - Tokenized Real-World Assets on U2U Network
+# Proplex - Tokenized Real-World Assets on Arbitrum Network

 ## Abstract

 Proplex is a pioneering blockchain platform democratizing access to high-value real-world assets (RWAs) such as commercial real estate, private equity, and infrastructure projects.
 By enabling fractional ownership through tokenized assets, Proplex eliminates traditional barriers and empowers global retail investors with inclusive participation opportunities.

-Built entirely on the U2U Network, Proplex leverages DAG-based scalability and native U2U Token integration to offer a secure, compliant, and high-performance ecosystem for tokenized asset management.
+Built entirely on the Arbitrum Network, Proplex leverages DAG-based scalability and native ARB Token integration to offer a secure, compliant, and high-performance ecosystem for tokenized asset management.

-All transactions and settlements occur exclusively in U2U Token, the native currency of the U2U Network—ensuring transparent, fast, and cost-efficient operations.
+All transactions and settlements occur exclusively in ARB Token, the native currency of the Arbitrum Network—ensuring transparent, fast, and cost-efficient operations.

 By combining tokenization technology, decentralized governance, and real-world asset backing, Proplex bridges the gap between traditional finance (TradFi) and decentralized finance (DeFi), fostering global participation in a sustainable, borderless investment economy.